-Following the successful resolution of commercial and fishing disputes between Einaudi and Monteverdi at the Picci Conference in 1685, Einaudi called for a conference between all the Provinces, set for September 1686 in Leoncavallo, with an aim toward resolving further-reaching interstate commercial antagonisms.
-When the convention failed for lack of attendance due to suspicions among most of the other Provinces, NAME led the Giordiano delegation in a call for a convention to offer revisions to the Constitution, to be held the next spring.
+Following the successful resolution of commercial and fishing disputes between Énaudi and Monteverdi at the Picci Conference in 1685, Énaudi called for a conference between all the Provinces, set for September 1686 in Leoncavallo, with an aim toward resolving further-reaching interstate commercial antagonisms.
+When the convention failed for lack of attendance due to suspicions among most of the other Provinces, NAME led the Giordano delegation in a call for a convention to offer revisions to the Constitution, to be held the next spring.
 Prospects for the next convention appeared bleak until NAME and NAME succeeded in securing NAME's attendance to the convention as a delegate for Salieri.

 When the Constitutional Convention convened in May 1687, the delegations in attendance brought with them an accumulated experience over a diverse set of institutional arrangements between legislative and executive branches from within their respective Provincial governments.
 Most Provinces maintained a weak executive without veto or appointment powers, elected annually by the legislature to a single term only, sharing power with an executive council, and countered by a strong legislature.
 Monteverdi offered the greatest exception, having a strong, unitary governor with veto and appointment power elected to a three-year term, and eligible for reelection to an indefinite number of terms thereafter.
 It was through the closed-door negotiations at the Convention that the executive framed in the Constitution as we know it today, which would be adopted in August 1689, emerged.

-The 1700s were marked by a series of international conflicts.
+The 1700s were marked by a series of conflicts.
 As a result of lucrative Courellian trade with its colonies and allies, the waters surrounding Courelli were becoming increasingly prone to piracy.
 The Republic made it a priority to combat the increased pirate activity, beginning the continuous and frequent Pirate Wars of the 1700s and early 1800s.

-In order to pay for the increasingly expensive Pirate Wars, the Government once again began raising taxes in the colonies.
+In 1746, pirate forces swept into the Noirmarche colonies.
+Over the next two years, the most disastrous of the Pirate Wars would be waged, forcing back the Courellian army and eventually ousting the Courellian colonial government.
+The pirates would conquer the Noirmarche colonies and establish their own nation in 1748.
+In order to pay for the increasingly expensive wars, the Government once again began raising taxes in the colonies.
 Colonists took this as an excuse to begin raising armies, and in 1748, revolted against the Courellian government.
 Local Courellian soldiers were rapidly pushed back to their well-defended ports, which were besieged by the rebels.
 The rebel navy moved in and trapped the Courellian forces in many of their port cities.
 According to folk tales, one brave Courellian soldier, John Lockesley, swam past the rebel navy in the dead of night and stole a rowboat, with which he rowed home to warn Courelli.
 The accuracy of this tale is minuscule at best.
 It is more likely that loyalist infiltrators of the rebels themselves smuggled Lockesley out of the country themselves.
 When all seemed lost, the Courellian navy arrived and trapped the rebel navy between them and land, tearing apart the rebel forces.
 Morale broken, the rebels fell back, and were defeated by the Courellian army in 1753.

 - "It is such a quiet thing to fall... but far more terrible as to admit it."